Mother pleads guilty to felony child neglect after 6-year-old son used her gun to shoot teacher

-Prosecutors agreed to drop the misdemeanor charge of reckless storage of a firearm against Deja Taylor.
-As part of the plea agreement, prosecutors said they will not seek seek a sentence that is longer than state sentencing guidelines, which call for six months in jail or prison.
+Prosecutors agreed to drop a misdemeanor charge of reckless storage of a firearm against Deja Taylor.
+As part of the plea agreement, prosecutors said they will not seek a sentence that is longer than state sentencing guidelines, which call for six months in jail or prison.

-Taylor was charged in April with felony child neglect and a misdemeanor count of recklessly storing of a firearm.
+The crime is punishable by up to five years in prison.
+A judge will have full discretion when he ultimately decides the length of Taylor’s sentence.
+A sentencing hearing is scheduled for Oct.
+27.

 The January shooting shocked the nation and roiled this shipbuilding city near the Chesapeake Bay.
-The case against Taylor is one of three legal efforts seeking accountability, including the teacher’s $40 million lawsuit that accuses the school system of gross negligence.
+The case against Taylor is one of three legal efforts seeking accountability, including the teacher’s $40 million lawsuit that accuses the school system of gross negligence for failing to respond aggressively to multiple warnings the child had brought a gun to school that day.

 Police said the first grader intentionally shot teacher Abby Zwerner as she sat at a reading table during a lesson.
 Zwerner, who was hit in the hand and chest, spent nearly two weeks in the hospital and has endured multiple surgeries.